Skip to content

 Port forwarding works from FreeBSD jail

-Works.
-But from the FreeBSD host itself:
+From the FreeBSD host itself:

 # From the FreeBSD VM: